 Italian prime minister Matteo Renzi has won support from the country’s two largest conservative opposition parties — Forza Italia and the Northern League — to weaken the Senate.

-The proposed reforms take away the upper chamber’s ability to block legislation and should make it easier for a single party or alliance to win a parliamentary majority.
+His reforms would take away the upper chamber’s ability to block legislation and should make it easier for a single party or alliance to win a parliamentary majority.

-The Senate, currently an elected body, would be reduced to one hundred members, most of whom will be deputized by local governments.
-They would only be able to delay laws and propose amendments before a final vote takes place in the lower chamber.
+Currently an elected body, the Senate would be reduced to an assembly of regional deputies.
+They would only be able to delay laws and propose amendments anymore.

-Renzi agreed to the outlines of electoral reforms with Silvio Berlusconi’s Forza Italia in January but the former prime minister had repeatedly threatened to go back on the deal since.
+The outlines of the reform were agreed with Silvio Berlusconi’s Forza Italia in January, but the former prime minister repeatedly threatened to go back on the deal.

-In January, Berlusconi and Renzi proposed to introduce a 5 percent election threshold as well as runoffs in case no single party or bloc won an absolute majority.
-The threshold was later lowered to 4.5 percent which is almost exactly the support Renzi’s coalition party, Nuovo Centrodestra, got in May’s European Parliament election.
+In January, Berlusconi and Renzi proposed to introduce a 5-percent election threshold as well as runoffs in case no single party or bloc wins an absolute majority.
+The threshold was later lowered to 4.5 percent, which is almost exactly the support Renzi’s coalition partner, Nuovo Centrodestra, got in May’s European election.